Electron microscope

 Additional details can be found in the above links.

-This article contains some general information mainly about transmission and scanning electron microscopes.
+This article contains some general information about different types of these instruments, mainly about transmission and scanning electron microscopes with a little information about other types and brief sections with links to longer articles about some of the ways to use these instruments, how to make samples and some of the limitations.

 History

 Many developments laid the groundwork of the electron optics used in microscopes.
 One significant step was the work of Hertz in 1883 who made a cathode-ray tube with electrostatic and magnetic deflection, demonstrating manipulation of the direction of an electron beam.
 Others were focusing of the electrons by an axial magnetic field by Emil Wiechert in 1899, improved oxide-coated cathodes which produced more electrons by Arthur Wehnelt in 1905 and the development of the electromagnetic lens in 1926 by Hans Busch.
 According to Dennis Gabor, the physicist Leó Szilárd tried in 1928 to convince him to build an electron microscope, for which Szilárd had filed a patent.